issue

 This ordinance puts safeguards in place to protect animals and consumers, and to recognize humane business practices and community values.
 Numerous emails in support of the ordinance were submitted to the city council.
 Animal Folks submitted a multi-page document to the city council, which explained puppy mills, the harm to the breeding animals and litters, and the link to pet stores that buy from large commercial breeding facilities.
 (These types of pet stores regularly place orders for puppies and kittens with breeding facilities; as distributors, these stores are the face of puppy and kitten mills.)

-Only one individual, Kristin Smith (the owner of Four Paws and a Tail, a pet store in Blaine MN that buys and sells dogs from commercial breeding facilities), testifed against the ordinance.
+Only one individual, Kristin Smith (the former of Four Paws and a Tail, a pet store in Blaine MN that buys and sells dogs from commercial breeding facilities), testifed against the ordinance.
 Two letters against the ordinance came from the American Kennel Club (AKC) and PIJAC (Pet Industry Joint Advisory Council).

 Thanks to the St. Paul City Council for their support of the ordinance.
 Animal Folks worked closely with the Humane Society of the United States, the Animal Humane Society, and countless St. Paul residents and Minnesotans.
 Thanks to all those who emailed or called the the city council, and those who attended the hearing and meetings.
 Kudos too to Minnesotans Exposing the Pet Trade, formerly Minnesotans Exposing Petland, for their numerous protests against Petland and their efforts to inform consumers about the pet store-puppy mill pipeline.